leuville/leuville-arduino-lmic-easy/README.md

 ### ProtobufEndnode<>
 ProtobufEndnode is a subclass of LMICWrapper which uses ProtocolBuffer to serialize/deserialize LoRaWAN messages.

-ProtobufEndnode is a template class parametrized by
+ProtobufEndnode is a template class parametrized by ProtocolBuffer message types:
+-

 ## Example 1: TestLMICWrapper.ino
 This example builds a LoRaWAN device as a subclass of LMICWrapper, with: